Simple ways you can help make a difference

 Many charitable organisations that support older people rely on volunteers to deliver services and provide companionship.

 Abbeyfield Living Society are constantly seeking dedicated volunteers like you.
-Your time and support contribute to the wellbeing of our residents and genuinely enhance the quality of life we offer.
-We have a variety of roles available, ranging from companionship and befriending to admin support.
+Your time and support contribute to the wellbeing of our residents and enhance the quality of life we offer to residents.
+We have a variety of roles available, ranging from companionship and befriending to admin support or garden maintenance.

 6. Support Abbeyfield through fundraising and donations

-Abbeyfield is dedicated to providing high-quality, supportive accommodation to combat isolation.
-Your support directly helps us enrich the lives of older people across the UK and internationally.
+Abbeyfield is dedicated to providing high-quality, supportive homes that create a strong sense of community for all residents.
+Your support directly helps us enrich the lives of older people across the UK.

 Every contribution, big or small, helps us continue our vital mission.